roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  So, after trading emails and calls and all, they finally met -- here, in our house -- when he took almost literally the whole day off.
 No wonder she didn't answer her cellphone from about 10 a.m. until when I was driving home from work, past 6 o'clock.

  Fuck, the images in my head were so intense.
 They made out in the living room.
 They stripped there.
 She sucked him; he licked her bald, shaved cunt.
 They fucked on the living room sofa.
 They went into the hot tub behind the house, in the swirling early July heat, naked in the tub having wine, cuddling.
 They fucked on the hot patio deck.
 They came inside and took a cool bath, fucking more.
 They napped together -- on our marital bed, actually.
 Normally Kitty takes her boyfriends into the guest room, but they had just come out of the bathroom where I was standing, so they didn't make it farther than our big King size bed where I slept.
 Kitty had sex with Joey right where I have sex with her just about every night.
 They went naked down to the kitchen, had a late lunch, and fucked there, then the TV room nearby.
 Then down to the basement and the big leather sofa, where they watched some home-made porn movies of Kitty fucking a couple of her boyfriends, and they fucked down there too.
 That's a day of hot sex with a very horny married man.
-Report_Story #3